emifly-devops/DevOps-Course-Starter/README.md

 ```

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
-There are also some Trello variables that need to be set, which are detailed below.
+There are also some Trello secrets that need to be set, which are detailed below.

 ## Trello

 You will need to [set up a Trello account](https://trello.com/signup) and create a new board in order to run this project.
-Once you have done so, there are three Trello variables that need to be set in your `.env` file.
+Once you have done so, there are three Trello secrets that need to be set in your `.env` file.
 Here is how each of these can be obtained:

 ```dotenv